 The set-up for this is perfect - in fact, many ideas presented to the audience in MATWF are enticing.
 The problem is that movie barely does anything with them, and we are left with a very hollow story and anti-climactic third act.
 The world of the witches and magic that Mary encounters is just barely explored as she faces her trials, and somehow even manages to be boring at times despite its fantastical themes and overdose of whimsy.

 As much as I don't want to continue to compare Ponoc to Ghibli, I feel the best example is again the comparison of characters between Mary and Sen. In Spirited Away, Sen spends the majority of the film in Yubaba's bath house, and meets many memorable and interesting characters while living there.
-Each one helps her a little bit on her journey - she learns something, makes a new friend, takes another step closer to becoming the movie's hero.
+Each one helps her a little bit on her journey - she learns something, makes a new friend, takes another step closer to becoming the hero of her own story.
 You learn a lot about the inner workings of this ethereal yet perilous labyrinth of a bath house that she inhabits.
 Miyazaki has always been a master of setting and applying it to a character's journey.

 In MATWF, it will be no surprise to you that Mary is endowed with the power of a witch.
 Her magical broom flies her to the "Endor College of Magic" - an absurdly massive school in the clouds full of what seems to be hundreds if not thousands of students learning to become witches.
 Yet Mary only interacts with no more than 3 people while there, and most of the time it feels empty - aside from some animals and autonomous magical servants that don't utter a word.
 We get a glimpse of life in the college, but only that and nothing else.
 Ultimately, everything we see at Endor is nothing but an almost unnecessary loose end.